Table of Contents

 2. Storing the data

-To have better recommendations, you should store the data in accordance with the algorithms you are going to use.
+To have better recommendations, you should store the data by the algorithms you are going to use.
 It is completely your choice if you want to use a NoSQL database, SQL database, or any other database.
 A scalable and managed database reduces the number of tasks and focuses more on the recommendation itself.

 3. Analyzing the data